Cedar High School

 Cedar High School, also known as Cedar City High School or CHS, is a public high school in Cedar City, Utah, United States.

 History

 Cedar High School was founded in September 1940.
 The school building was located on Center Street and 300 West.
 It was designed to house 350 students and became overcrowded as the student body grew to 500.
-It was torn down in 2000 to make room for a parking lot.
 (Cedar High School was never part of Branch Agricultural College, which was across the street from the original High School location.)

 The school was founded in 1941 and incorporated high school students from Cedar City and the surrounding area.
 In 1942 CHS got its mascot under President Jay Thorley.
 Cedar High School belongs to the Iron County School District.
-The current building was completed for the 1963-1964 Academic year, and was extremely modern for the time.
-The Building has undergone several expansions over the years.
-The most recent expansion was completed in 2010, and includes a new commons area, state-of-the-art band room, and an all new counseling center.
+The current building was completed for the 1963–1964 academic year.
+The building has had expansions over the years.
+The most recent was completed in 2010, and includes a commons area, band room, and a counselling center.
 Current enrollment is approximately 1100.

-Until 1997 Cedar High was the city's only secondary school; for many decades its students participated in a fierce rivalry with Dixie High School in St. George, Utah (another one-high school town until the 1980s).
-For the past decade the hometown rivals have been the Canyon View High School Falcons.